Anthony Koutoufides: Honours and achievements

-Beyond football
+Personal life

 In October 2002, Koutoufides married Susie Angeloski.
-They have three children – sons Jamie and Lukas and daughter Monique.
+They have two sons and a daughter.

 On 28 November 2006, Koutoufides won the fifth season of the Seven Network's Dancing with the Stars.

 In 2008, Koutoufides played "Kouta the Greek God" in the Seven Network's revival of Gladiators.
 On the show he was usually referred to as "Kouta, a Gladiator touched by the gods".

 Koutoufides owned the Souvlaki Hut restaurant in Templestowe Lower with former Carlton teammate Ang Christou and became the advertising face for the franchise until its closure in early 2011.

+Koutoufides was a Lord Mayor candidate in the 2024 Melbourne City Council election.
+He was unsuccessful, coming fourth place with 14.17% of the primary vote.

+Koutoufides stood in the 2025 Australian federal election, as an independent in the Division of Melbourne.
+He polled 3.29% of the vote, with the seat ultimately being won by Labor's Sarah Witty.